-- · Achieved 7.6% compound operating earnings per share growth from 2012-2016 (see discussion of operating earnings on page 44). - Increased our dividend payment to an annualized rate of \$3.08 per share in 2016, representing a 5.5% increase over the annualized dividend rate in 2015. - Provided our shareholders with a total shareholder return of 217% (indexed with 2011 as the base year = 100%). - Delivered Cash From Operations of \$2.1 billion in 2016. - Achieved outstanding safety results including finishing in the top decile of companies completing the National Safety Council barometer survey and earning the lowest OSHA injury recordable rate in Company history for the second straight year. - Achieved top quartile customer satisfaction for both electric and gas residential customers in latest J.D.
-Power studies. - Received Gallup Great Workplace Award for the fourth consecutive year. - Competed \$1.3 billion acquisition for Gas Storage & Pipelines business.
+- Achieved 7.2% compound operating earnings per share growth during the five years ending 2017 (see discussion of operating earnings on page 47). - Increased our dividend payment to an annualized rate of \$3.30 per share in 2017, representing a 7.1% increase over the annualized dividend rate in 2016. - Provided our shareholders with a five-year total shareholder return of 216% (indexed with 2012 as the base year = 100%). - Delivered cash from operations of \$2.1 billion in 2017. - · Achieved Highest Customer Satisfaction award in the Midwest from J.D.
+Power for both electric and gas business customers. - Received Gallup Great Workplace Award for the fifth consecutive year. - Announced a broad sustainability initiative that will reduce our carbon emissions by more than 80 percent by 2050.
+More information on our sustainability efforts can be found at dcitics.org/dcitics.org/